 At the première of any new ballet, an Italian friend of mine (and fellow dancer) used to make two huge trayfuls of tiramisù, leaving them in the corps-de-ballet's dressing room for anyone not on a starvation diet to dip into.
 Both trays were always shiny-clean by the curtain call.
 I clearly wasn't the only one who couldn't resist the hypnotic lure of this Italian classic!
 Indeed, for me, these spectacular traybakes were every bit as exciting (sometimes more so...) than the ballet we were about to perform: velvety clouds of sugar-sweet cream, floating miraculously above marsala-and-espresso-doused sponge biscuit.
 The concept was genius; eating it was revelatory - and about as far away from its English relative, the trifle, as one could get.
 Forget an overly alcoholic, soggy mess, disguised by an excess of syrupy fruit; each mouthful of this Mediterranean concoction was melt-in-the-mouth pudding perfection.

 In a manner most unbecoming of a weight-watching ballet dancer, I nagged my friend to pass on her recipe to me, and eventually she cracked.
 As Sylvana listed all the non-diet ingredients (cream, sugar, marsala, cocoa etc) I would need, she explained that the word 'ti?ami?su' literally translates as "pick-me-up", since it contains almost every edible stimulant one can legally consume.
-Allegedly, it was the food Italian women gave their lovers to reignite the flames of passion between bouts of lovemaking, since it had the power to perk a certain something up.
+Allegedly, it was the dish that Italian women fed their lovers to reignite the flames of passion, believing it had the power to, ahem, perk things up.